bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 ### Linear regression with stepwise variable selection

 These results surprsied me.
-The stepwise variable selection chose many of my derived or added variables, but the RMSLE was by far the worst of all models.
+The stepwise variable selection chose many of my derived or added variables, but the RMSLE was originally the worst of all models by far.
 Perhaps the model was over-fit.
 Even though this model performed poorly, I used the weights displayed by `summary()` to guide me when choosing variables for the neural networks and regression trees I built.

+Late in the project, after I had added a number of predictors (including `is_daylight` and `month`), the scored RMSLE went from 1.64349 to 1.26428.

 ### Neural Network